OpenWebAdvocacy/website/src/posts/what-apples-uk-strategic-market-status-designation-means-for-browsers-and-web-apps.md

 No other major operating system imposes such a ban.
 Microsoft Windows, Android, Linux, and Apple’s own macOS all enable browser vendors to choose and modify their own engines.
 All rival iOS browsers are essentially Safari under the hood.
 This browser ban is unique to Apple’s iOS.

-Even in the EU, where Apple has been legally obligated to allow browser vendors to use their own engines for over 19 months, **no browser vendor has successfully ported a competing engine to iOS.
-[The financial, technical, and contractual barriers Apple has put in place remain insurmountable.](https://open-web-advocacy.org/blog/apples-browser-engine-ban-persists-even-under-the-dma/)**
+Even in the EU, where Apple has been legally obligated to allow browser vendors to use their own engines for over 19 months, **no browser vendor has successfully ported a competing engine to iOS because [the financial, technical, and contractual barriers Apple has put in place remain insurmountable.](https://open-web-advocacy.org/blog/apples-browser-engine-ban-persists-even-under-the-dma/)**

 The [CMA’s Final Decision](https://assets.publishing.service.gov.uk/media/68fb86f430c331c88be6f0cb/Final_decision_report.pdf) finds that Apple’s ban of third party browser engines harms both browser and web app competition on iOS: